 Commitment ceremonies, in many ways, are similar to vow renewals.
 Whether dedicating or renewing your love, the ceremony is all about being with the one you love, now and forever!

-Unique Ideas for Commitment Ceremonies
+Unique Ideas for a Hawaiian Commitment Ceremonies

 The wonderful thing about these non-legal wedding ceremonies is that couples are free to plan their day in any way they see fit; there's no need to worry about having a licensed officiant, obtaining all the necessary paperwork, or choosing witnesses.